 No commitment is required after participating in a co-location trial.

-We have available slots throughout October to November, 2025.
+We have available slots throughout November, 2025.
 If you are interested in participating or want more information, please contact your Community Network Manager.